Graduates of our Psychology program are well positioned for entry into a variety of industries and professions.

 You will gain valuable, resume-building experience in an internship that matches your career interests and goals.
 You can take advantage of opportunities to study abroad and participate in faculty-led teaching trips that will supplement your classroom learning.

-Dr. Elizabeth Harwood, Assistant Professor and Psychology, was awarded the 2016 New Hampshire Excellence in Higher Education Award, recognizing her professional accomplishments and excellence in inspiring students to learn in the classroom.
+Dr. Elizabeth Harwood, Assistant Professor and Psychology Department Coordinator, was awarded the 2016 New Hampshire Excellence in Higher Education Award, recognizing her professional accomplishments and excellence in inspiring students to learn in the classroom.

 Graduates are prepared for a variety of careers in healthcare, social services, education, business, and government agencies.
 A minor in Social Work can further enhance your career marketability.